gotoiot/embed-iot-core/README.md

 ##
 ## Platform Description

-The goal of this project is to create an open source Bluetooth LE Beacons Platform to be used as a part of an IoT system, based on beacons technology.
+The goal of this project is to create an open source MQTT Platform to be used as a part of an IoT system, based on mqtt protocol.

 The platform consists in several sub-application described below: